RetroJohn86/Campfire-Pins/Readme.md

 **+** __**Repository Info**__

-As from the ?, the Download Size for this Repo is : **MB** ( Please Note The Size Can Change At Anytime Due Too Updates. )
+As from the September 2025, the Download Size for this Repo is : **12.4 MB** ( Please Note The Size Can Change At Anytime Due Too Updates. )

 __**Files and Folder Structure.**__

 **Images** **:**
-All images in this repo are found and mined and are located are organized based on category. e.g. App Icons, Backgrounds, Button and Icons, Images, Logos, Screenshots and Others.
+All images in this repo are found and mined and are located are organized based on category. e.g. Community Events, Dynamax Pokemon, Eternamax Pokemon, Gigantamax Pokemon, Mega Pokemon, Other Pokemon, Paradox Pokemon, Primal Pokemon, Shadow Pokemon, Stellar Pokemon, Terastallize Pokemon and More.

 ## __**Disclaimer**__

 **This repo is for educational use only.**

-**All content found within this repo is the property of The Pokemon Company and Niantic.**
+**All content found within this repo is the property of The Pokemon Company, Niantic and Scopely.**

 **Retro John 86 did create and did not create or modify images or sounds found within this repo, even though they have custom names and all copyright belongs to the respective companies and sites.**